chaojie/ComfyUI-LightGlue/README.md

-# This is an ComfyUI implementation of LightGlue
+# This is an ComfyUI implementation of LightGlue to generate `MotionBrush` for DragNUWA

 [LightGlue](https://github.com/cvg/LightGlue)